-TO: Superintendent of Schools

-RE:

-Print Name of Student

-I hereby authorize, consent and give permission to the North Shore School District to allow the student above-named to accompany other students on a school sponsored and supervised trip to to take place on and to to take place on and to participate in activities authorized by school faculty member(s) or administrator(s) to be conducted at such location.

-Signature of Parent

-We recognize that this is a school sponsored trip and therefore all school policies governing student conduct and behavior apply.
-Students will be expected to follow all guidelines related to the possession or use of drugs and alcohol.
-In addition, students will be expected to follow any further rules or regulations established by the teacher in-charge, including room checks.

-Students in violation of District policy on drugs and alcohol will automatically be sent home and violation of other policies governing student conduct and behavior may have the same consequence.
-Parents will be notified so that they may make necessary transportation arrangements at their own expense.
-The District will take disciplinary action as well, including, but not limited to, up to a 5 day out of school suspension and suspension from extra curricular activities and/or field trips for drug and alcohol use or possession.
-The student will also be subjected to the terms and consequences of The District Code of Conduct and The Athletic Code of Conduct both of which are accessible through the District website, www.northshoreschools.org

-It is important for parents to understand that there will be times that students will be allowed to travel in groups, without chaperones.
-These times, safety checkpoints, and curfews are itemized on the field trip itinerary attached to this form.
-Before any student is allowed to go on the field trip, parent(s) or guardian(s) must return this signed permission slip along with a signed itinerary.
-This will insure that we know that you are fully aware of the wonderful, exciting opportunities your son or daughter will have as well as the responsibilities they have for acting in a safe and responsible manner.
-We also ask you to complete the attached medical form in case an emergency occurs.

-There is always an element of risk involved in a student's participation in any off-campus field trip.
-By signing this consent form, we recognize that there is a risk of injury during the course of the trip and hereby release North Shore Central School District from any liability arising out of any injury during the field trip, unless it arises from the District's gross negligence.

-We have read and understand the above and agree to be bound by its terms.
+TO: Superintendent of Schools RE: Print Name of Student I hereb by authorize, consent and give permission to the North Shore School District to allow the tabove-named to accompany other students on a school sponsored and supervised trip to to take place on and to pate in activities authorized by school faculty member(s) or administrator(s) to be cted at such location.
+Signature of Parent studen the pos cognize that this is a school sponsored trip and therefore all school policies governing t conduct and behavior apply.
+Students will be expected to follow all guidelines related to ssession or use of drugs and alcohol.
+In addition, students will be expected to follow any rules or regulations established by the teacher in-charge, including room checks. violati consec arrang but no activit subjec of Cor nts in violation of District policy on drugs and alcohol will automatically be sent home and on of other policies governing student conduct and behavior may have the same quence.
+Parents will be notified so that they may make necessary transportation ements at their own expense.
+The District will take disciplinary action as well, including, t limited to, up to a 5 day out of school suspension and suspension from extra curricular ies and/or field trips for drug and alcohol use or possession.
+The student will also be ted to the terms and consequences of The District Code of Conduct and The Athletic Code induct both of which are accessible through the District website, morthshoreschools.org on the trip, pa itinera opport in a sa in groups, without chaperones.
+These times, safety checkpoints, and curfews are itemized field trip itinerary attached to this form.
+Before any student is allowed to go on the field arent(s) or guardian(s) must return this signed permission slip along with a signed ry.
+This will insure that we know that you are fully aware of the wonderful, exciting unities your son or daughter will have as well as the responsibilities they have for acting fe and responsible manner.
+We also ask you to complete the attached medical form in a emergency occurs. trip.
+E is always an element of risk involved in a student's participation in any off-campus field by signing this consent form, we recognize that there is a risk of injury during the course of and hereby release North Shore Central School District from any liability arising out of jury during the field trip, unless it arises from the District's gross negligence.
+We ha ve read and understand the above and agree to be bound by its terms.
+Date Signature (Parent/Guardian) Signat ure of Student Print Name (Parent/Guardian) Review wed: July 5, 2007

-Signature (Parent/Guardian)

-Signature of Student

-Reviewed: July 5, 2007 Approved: July 26, 2007 Print Name (Parent/Guardian)
+Approved: July 26, 2007